by Joannie Eppinga

 Joanie Eppinga is a freelance writer and editor in Spokane, Washington.

 Flexible, accelerated option

 “When I inherited the program in 2011, we set a goal of raising our scores on the national licensure test,” says Jeanine Santelli, Ph.D., program chair.
 “We’re now at 94%.”

 Nazareth nursing students' performance exceeds all other nursing programs in the Rochester area and nearly all programs in New York state.

-The national average on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2015: 85%.
+By comparison, the national average on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2015 was 85%.